-Agenda Title: University of Alberta's Comprehensive Institutional Plan (CIP) (2015): Academic Chapter
+Agenda Title: University of Alberta's Comprehensive Institutional Plan (CIP) (2015)

-APPROVED MOTION: THAT the Board Learning and Discovery Committee, on the recommendation of the General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve the Academic Chapter of the 2015 University of Alberta Comprehensive Institutional Plan (CIP), as set forth in Attachment 1 of the agenda documentation, and empower administration to make any editorial changes to the CIP, as needed, as long as the changes do not have the force of policy.
+CARRIED MOTION: THAT the GFC Academic Planning Committee recommend to the Board of Governors the 2015 University of Alberta Comprehensive Institutional Plan (CIP), as provided by the President's Executive Committee and as set forth in Attachment 1 (as amended), with the exception of information pertinent to Ancillary Services' budgets which is not within the purview of GFC APC to consider and/or recommend, to take effect upon final approval, and to empower administration to make any editorial changes to the CIP, as needed, as long as the changes do not have the force of policy.

-Final approved item: 5.
+Final Recommended Amended Item: 5.